-Policy C-PF-1c: Establish-New Special Districts shall only be established within defined Urban Service Areas and Rural Community Boundaries as designated in the County General Plan and Local Coastal Plan.
+Policy C-PF-1b: New Special Districts shall only be established within defined Urban Service Areas and Rural Community Boundaries as designated in the Local Coastal Plan.
+Special districts shall only be formed or expanded where assessment for, and provision of, service would not induce new development inconsistent with policies of the LCP.
 (Existing LCP Revised)